If we live by the Spirit, let us also walk by the Spirit. Galatians 5:25

 6 They plot injustice, saying, “We have made a perfect plan!”

-Surely man’s mind and heart are cunning.
+Surely the heart and mind of man are cunning.

-7 But God will shoot at them.
+7 But God will shoot at them with an arrow,

 8 Their own tongues shall ruin them.